 An HSA allows you to reduce your federal income tax by depositing funds into an account that you own.
-As previously mentioned, typically, a bank of your choice is used, and the current maximum contribution for 2017 is $3,400 for individuals and $6,750 for families.
+As previously mentioned, typically, a bank of your choice is used, and the current maximum contribution for 2021 is $3,600 for individuals and $7,200 for families.
 Each year, the amount can increase.
-2016 maximums were $50 lower.
-You do have to use the money for “qualified” expenses to be able to declare the tax deduction.
+Last year’s maximums were $50 and $100 lower.
+You must use the money for “qualified” expenses to be able to declare the tax deduction.
 Funds spent on non-medical, dental, or vision expenses will be disallowed for the deduction.
 Costs of non-prescribed drugs and vitamins also can not be deducted.

 Other expenses will often receive a “negotiated network repricing” that can substantially reduce your out of pocket costs.
 This reduction can be as much as 50% or more, especially on laboratory tests or X-rays.
 Office visits tend to receive a smaller discount of approximately 10%-25%.
-If you need an MRI, for example, you often save more than $1,000.
+If you need an MRI, often the savings is more than $1,000.
 It’s not uncommon to see a an inpatient hospital visit receive a cost reduction of several thousand dollars.

-As previously mentioned, you can also get some favorable deals with banks when you use them for setting up the separate account.
-And often, membership fee reductions from health spas and exercise establishments are made available.
+You can also receive favorable deals with banks when utilizing their services for setting up the separate account.
+Often, membership fee reductions from health spas and exercise establishments are made available.
 Initiation and set-up expenses may be reduced or eliminated, and ongoing monthly payments (YMCA, JCC, spas etc…) may also be positively impacted.

 How Does National Healthcare Reform Affect An HSA?

 In March of 2010, Congress spared the tax break that HSAs offer.
 Legislation, in fact, made make them more popular than ever, especially if you are eligible for little or no tax subsidy from the government.
 These contracts have been in existence since 2003 and remain very popular.
-One minor change is that over-the-counter medicines are no longer a qualified expense that can be paid from your HSA.
+However, over-the-counter medicines are no longer a qualified expense that can be paid from your HSA.
 This eliminated the deductibility of vitamins and many generic drugs that changed from prescription to over-the-counter.
 However, insulin, and many supplies, such as reading glasses, bandages, crutches, walkers, wheelchairs, canes, catheters, and contact lens solution.

-It is assumed that HSA qualified plans will continue to be offered, unless a massive US healthcare overhaul occurs.
+HSA qualified plans will continue to be offered, unless a massive US healthcare overhaul occurs.
 And although there is still much debate in Congress regarding the future of “The Affordable Care Act,” even with a major shakeup in Congress, tweaking the legislation is much more likely than an outright repeal.
 President Trump has indicated that he will enhance the popularity of HSAs with several new changes.
 Increased tax deductions are a possibility.
 Note: The Supreme Court ruling in June of 2012 did not change the future of HSAs and all other plans remained in place.
 We don’t expect future legislation to challenge the legality of the tax deductions, although the Affordable Care Act will undoubtedly undergo modification.